Curious-cetacean/renfrewshire_business_insights/README.md

 # renfrewshire_business_insights
-An analysis using Python and SQL of local Renfrewshire businesses.
+An analysis using Python and SQL of local Scottish businesses.

 The local authority boundaries were downloaded from the Spatial hub at this link: https://data.spatialhub.scot/dataset/local_authority_boundaries-is/resource/d24c5735-0f1c-4819-a6bd-dbfeb93bd8e4 under the Open Government Licence as below